-- 1. The 24-month diurnal IOP values were subtracted from baseline diurnal IOP in all subjects, except for the non-responders described - above.
-For the non-responders described above, the baseline diurnal IOP values were used for the 24-month diurnal IOP values (i.e., a One-sided Fisher's exact test with a significance level of 0.025.
+The 24-month diurnal IOP values were subtracted from baseline diurnal IOP in all subjects, except for the non-responders described above.
+For the non-responders described above, the baseline diurnal IOP values were used for the 24-month diurnal IOP values (i.e., a change of 0 mmHg was used).

+2. One-sided Fisher's exact test with a significance level of 0.025.